Arvato-Systems/Serverless-HandsOn1/README.md

 ```
 Wait until you got the `Updating A record named ....`.
 Now everything is ready to access your application:

+## Facial Recognition App

 Open `demo.<random string>.westeurope.aksapp.io` in your browser:

 ![App](images/app.png)

 What you are expected to see is that images will be sorted regarding if they have a face on it or not.

+Yes, it's a facial recognition app, taking images from a blob storage, trying to recognition faces and sort the images regardingly.
 You'll see a chart showing the number of processed images per second.

 Great!
 You deployed a scalebale, resillient application with frontend, backend, worker, routing, dns...!
 Just using the yaml Files.
 Now lets start to scale ;-)